molliemarie/CodeHerConferenceWorkshop2017/README.md

 This repo holds resources from an introductory talk on D3, given by Mollie Pettit, originally at Code(Her) Conference 2017.

-Connect with Mollie: [twitter](https://twitter.com/MollzMP) // mollie dot marie at gmail dot com // [linkedin](https://www.linkedin.com/in/molliempettit/)
+Connect with Mollie: [twitter](https://twitter.com/MollzMP) // [my first name] dot marie at gmail dot com // [linkedin](https://www.linkedin.com/in/molliempettit/)

 ## Upcoming Online D3.js Course
 Interested in learning more!?
 Metis will be offering an online Data Visualization using D3.js course starting November 6th, 2017.
-Read more about the course [here](online_course.md).
+[Read more about the course here](online_course.md).

 ## Slides